-Now that you’ve identified the assets you want to track and your overall financial goals, it’s time to determine what key financial metrics you want to use your dashboard to monitor to make sure your assets stay in good health and you’re progressing toward your goals.
+Now that you’ve identified the assets you want to track and your overall financial key performance indicators (KPIs), it’s time to determine what financial metrics you want to use your dashboard to monitor to make sure your assets stay in good health and you’re progressing toward your goals.

 For individuals, income is any money in.
-Almost every financial dashboard is going to need to track income for other metrics to make sense.
+Almost every financial dashboard will need to track income for other metrics to make sense.
 Don’t forget to include any additional income streams outside of your primary source of income.

 Expenses are money out, and you’ll also want to keep track of these if you want your dash to accurately reflect what’s available for savings and other goals each month.
 We recommend breaking down expenses into at least two categories — necessary and discretionary.

 Necessary expenses are those that keep your life running — paying for debts and housing, buying groceries, etc. Discretionary expenses are wants, such as new clothing or other lifestyle purchases that you don’t need to make to keep your job or home.